metabrainz/picard-docs/source/usage/match.rst

    :width: 100%

-Right-clicking an item in the track list brings up a menu of commands, including "Info", "Open in Player", "Open Containing Folder", "Search for similar tracks", "Looup in Browser", "Generate AcoustID Fingerprints", "Save" and "Remove".
+Right-clicking an item in the track list brings up a menu of commands, including "Info", "Open in Player", "Open Containing Folder", "Search for similar tracks", "Lookup in Browser", "Generate AcoustID Fingerprints", "Save" and "Remove".
 In addition, you can re-run any associated plugins or scripts against only the selected item.
 Right-clicking an items in the left-hand pane will bring up a similar menu of commands.